Welcome to Marvin

 Contact a Marvin Neighborhood Expert Today

-Yahoo! named it the best place to live in North Carolina two years in a row, but thanks to its excellent schools, greenspace preservation, and collection of new homes, most people fall in love with the village that sits right along the South Carolina border anyway.
+Excellent schools, greenspace preservation, and a collection of new homes are just a few of the reasons most people fall in love with the village that sits right along the North and South Carolina border.
 Welcome to Marvin.

 Compared to other places in North Carolina, Marvin is not very old.
 It was incorporated on July 1, 1994.
 However, Marvin is part of Union County, and it was formed way back in 1842.
 Before it became a county, two major political parties fought over its name.
 The Whigs wanted to name it for Henry Clay, while the Democrats wanted to name it for Andrew Jackson.
 They eventually compromised.
 Nearly a century later, in 1958, the county became an important part of the Civil Rights Movement.
 Today, it is part of the Charlotte Metropolitan Area.